machinezone/IXWebSocket/README.md

 It is been used on big mobile video game titles sending and receiving tons of messages since 2017 (iOS and Android).
 It was tested on macOS, iOS, Linux, Android, Windows and FreeBSD.
 Note that the MinGW compiler is not supported at this point.
 Two important design goals are simplicity and correctness.

+A bad security bug affecting users compiling with SSL enabled and OpenSSL as the backend was just fixed in newly released version 11.0.0.
+Please upgrade ! (more details in the [https://github.com/machinezone/IXWebSocket/pull/250](PR).

 ```cpp
 /*
  *  main.cpp